dpant/machine_leanring_in_gcp/Course1_end_to_end_ml/README.md

 - Structure data (table). predicting weight of baby right after Birth.
 - EDA
     - Explore data: Find out which field (columns) have impact on target variable(mean).
 So if you have X1,X2,....Xn --> Y figure out which of X1,X2...Xn different value have different mean in Y. If sex(male/female) does not change the mean of Y , it is highly likely its not a good predictor (feature) for Y. You can also figure out how many samples you have for each column value of (X1,X2....Xn) This will help you in figuring out how bananced your dataset is.
-    - GCP your data can be usually in bigquery (data warehouse) or GCP storage https://www.coursera.org/learn/end-to-end-ml-tensorflow-gcp/supplement/875zO/ai-platform-notebooks       - How to create a Notebook?
+    - GCP your data can be usually in bigquery (data warehouse) or GCP storage.
+Notebook architecure. https://www.coursera.org/learn/end-to-end-ml-tensorflow-gcp/supplement/875zO/ai-platform-notebooks
+    - How to create a Notebook?
 In GCP console (console.cloud.google.com) GOTO "AI Platform" ====> Notebooks ==> Enable Notebook API ==> Create Instance.
 This will take 2-3 mins to launch a notebook session.(Create a VM for it) ==> Open Jupyter Lab.
     - You can create a terminal and clone repo etc in it.
-    - Key idea is to use group by on a column to generate the count and avg and plot it to know if your var have any impact in the target var.
+    - Key idea is to use group by on a column to generate the count and avg and plot it to know if your variable have any impact in the target var.
     - Big query in this case was able to aggregrate/group by query for ~30 M record in less than 3 sec.

 Sample big query.